Isaak Pomeranchuk: Life and career

 After Landau moved to the Kapitza institute in Moscow (to avoid arrest for comparing Stalinism to Nazism), Pomeranchuk also moved there, working for the tanning industry.
 He returned to Leningrad in 1938, lecturing, completing his Ph.D. and becoming employed as a junior scientist.
-He joined the Lebedev Institute of the Academy of Sciences of the USSR in Moscow as a senior scientist in 1940.
+He joined the Lebedev Institute of the Academy of Sciences of the Soviet Union in Moscow as a senior scientist in 1940.
 In 1941 the institute was evacuated to Kazan.
-Under Abraham Alikhanov, he studied cosmic rays in Armenia from 1942.
+Under Abram Alikhanov, he studied cosmic rays in Armenia from 1942.
 In 1943, he transferred to Laboratory No.2 under Igor Kurchatov as part of the Soviet project to develop nuclear weapons.
 Alikhanov founded Laboratory No.3 (which became the Institute for Theoretical and Experimental Physics (ITEP)) and Pomeranchuk worked there from 1946 (and for the rest of his life), founding and leading the Theoretical department, as well as being Professor of Theoretical Physics at the Moscow Mechanical Institute where students admired his infectious enthusiasm for his subject.
-Rudolf Peierls was consoled by the fact that it was "very clever Pomeranchuk" - and no-one else - who corrected his 1/T law for heat conduction in high-temperature condensed matter physics.
+Rudolf Peierls was consoled by the fact that it was "very clever Pomeranchuk" – and no-one else – who corrected his 1/T law for heat conduction in high-temperature condensed matter physics.
 His work in the 1940s was dominated by neutron research and his manuscript with Akhiezer was the basic guide for Soviet nuclear reactor construction.
 In 1950, he published a paper suggesting that the entropy of helium-3 as a liquid was less than as a solid.
-In 1950, Pomeranchuk received an order from Josef Stalin to go to Arzamas-16, located in the closed city of Sarov, Nizhny Novgorod region, to work on Soviet nuclear weaponry.
-Missing his family and his 'hobby physics' problems, he was advised not to apply for a revocation but wait until the order was "forgotten."
+In 1950, Pomeranchuk received an order from Joseph Stalin to go to Arzamas-16, located in the closed city of Sarov, Nizhny Novgorod region, to work on Soviet nuclear weaponry.
+Missing his family and his 'hobby physics' problems, he was advised not to apply for a revocation but wait until the order was "forgotten".
 He returned to ITEP within a year.
 He continued enthusiastically with work on quantum field theory and S-matrix theory, particle collisions and Regge theory, the latter in vigorous collaboration with Vladimir Gribov.
 His last paper on Regge theory was published posthumously.
 For his work, Pomeranchuk was twice awarded the Stalin Prize (1950, 1952).
-He was elected a corresponding member of the Academy of Sciences of the USSR in 1953 and full member in 1964.
+He was elected a corresponding member of the Academy of Sciences of the Soviet Union in 1953 and full member in 1964.

-In 1965 he was diagnosed with cancer of the oesophagus and underwent surgery, chemotherapy and radiotherapy.
+In 1965, he was diagnosed with cancer of the oesophagus and underwent surgery, chemotherapy and radiotherapy.
 Although it was too late for his own treatment, he arranged for physicists from ITEP and the scientific research town of Dubna (which he had visited many times) to work together and with radiologists to commence proton-beam therapy research.
 He continued to practice physics during this time but died the following year.
 The first medical proton beam began at ITEP in 1969.